 Stress resilience herbs: Focus & Attention (For Kids) contains herbs that help kids mental health during times of stress, burn-out, and overwhelm.

-As parents there is a lot we can do to support our children’s mental health.
+As parents there is a lot we can do to support our children’s mental health, especially those struggling with anxiety.
 The main themes are offering predictability and stability; making sure that physical needs are met; modeling good mental health practices; and staying grounded and unruffled when our kids exhibit anxiety symptoms.

 Nutraceutical support can help provide relief, but real healing of anxiety happens through connection.

 If home treatment isn’t enough, don’t hesitate to reach out to a mental health professional to get help.
 In addition to the normal trials and tribulations of childhood, our kids are growing up through a pandemic, social isolation, climate change, and global instability.
-There is no shame in needing extra support now or ever.
+There is no shame in needing extra support.

 Liu, R. T., Walsh, R., & Sheehan, A. E. (2019).
 Prebiotics and probiotics for depression and anxiety: A systematic review and meta-analysis of controlled clinical trials.
 Neuroscience and biobehavioral reviews, 102, 13–23.